Documented Evidence of Training ISO 13485: 2016

 If I were auditing you, I would be wondering how you demonstrate awareness and competence without these training records.

 Record-based audits are very ineffective.
 Looking for a piece of paper (or digital record) to ascertain if someone is aware of something or competent is, for the most part, a waste of time.
 Auditors have to be able to interview personnel and assess if such individuals are aware of the applicable requirements of the PROCESSES (not procedures only) they are involved with.
-Proper auditing demands an effort by the auditor to familiarize themselves with the process being being audited well enough to ask pertinent questions of the auditees.
+Proper auditing demands an effort by the auditor to familiarize themselves with the process being audited well enough to ask pertinent questions of the auditees.
 A training record is, for the most part, inconclusive evidence of competence in anything.

 John C. Abnet